kipos-lang/kipos/Roadmap.md

   ya know, we could just number the toplevels
 - [x] if a toplevel /leaves/ a recursion group, the other members need to be notified

+- [ ] show the dependency graph in the sidebar please

 annnnnd also evaluation, rite